 The apartment consists of the following rooms:

-Large sitting / dining room with two sofas ,digital tv and dvd , comfortable dining area , large windows .
+Large sitting / dining room with two sofas ,smart tv and dvd , comfortable dining area , large windows .

 Smallish but modern kitchen , fully equipped.
 Store cupboard basics and cleaning products are supplied.

 Second twin - bedded room also with built-in wardrobe.